GenesysCloudBlueprints/dr-fallback-ivr/blueprint/index.md

   }
 }
 ```
-Once these values are set, Terraform scripts can be run from the command line using the standard Terraform commands:
+Once these values are set, Terraform scripts can run from the command line using the standard Terraform commands:

 ```
 terraform init